Tutorial: Electricity-Only#

 solver:

-name: glpk
+name: highs

-options: "glpk-default"
+options: highs-default

 Note, that config/test/config.electricity.yaml only includes changes relative to the default configuration.
 There are many more configuration options, which are documented at Configuration.